 Your real estate landing page’s headline is the first (and sometimes only) thing that visitors will read from start to finish, so a clear message that captures attention and is easy to understand is a must.
-You don’t need to reinvent the wheel here either.
+You don’t need to reinvent the wheel here, either.

 If your real estate landing page’s purpose is to drive leads for an iBuyer platform, a simple headline like “Get an offer on your home with the press of a button” will do the job perfectly.

 Real estate agents who have their landing page game dialed in know that the most effective landing pages answer these questions and ONLY these questions.

 If you’ve got someone who is looking for an answer, don’t provide them with unsolicited information, background noise, or further options that don’t answer the original question.

 3. A Fantastic Image

 Great landing pages use strong imagery to reinforce (and not distract from) their message.
-The best landing page images represent the area where your prospects are either coming from or wanting to go to.
+The best landing page images represent the geographic area your prospects are either coming from or wanting to go to.

-4. A Purpose For Every Word on the Real Estate Landing Page
+4. A Purpose for Every Word on the Real Estate Landing Page

 5. An Optimized Lead Capture Form

 Also, take advantage of the messaging your button allows.
 “Submit” feels clinical and boring, and doesn’t solicit feelings of urgency.
-Try button messaging like “Sign Me Up” or “Get it Now” to convey a conversational tone.
+Try button messaging like “Sign Me Up” or “Get It Now” to convey a conversational tone.

-6. A Mobile-Friendly Experience
+6. A Mobile-friendly Experience